 How do we organize voting?

 Depending on the size of your project and the number of contributors interested in giving their opinion, you might want to do it informally at a meeting (+1 on an etherpad list, for example), or more formally using a polling or survey tool (such as Google Forms).
-Contact Heidi Joy at the foundation if you need help.
+Contact [email protected] for assistance.

 Whom should I contact with more questions?